-The watershed draining to the DeHart Reservoir is almost entirely made up of forest, the best type of land use for drinking water.
+A watershed is the area of land draining to the source.
+DeHart Reservoir is lucky to have its watershed made up almost entirely of forest; the best type of land use for drinking water.

-The Susquehanna River is your secondary source and can be utilized in case of severe drought or emergency.

-As part of Capital Region Water's ongoing efforts to be proactive and ensure reliable service, Capital Region Water temporarily pumped and treated water from the Susquehanna River for 11 days in October 2018 to ensure its reliability during a potential emergency.
+Our secondary source is the Susquehanna River, which is utilized for a brief period each year to ensure resiliency in the case of severe drought or emergency.
+As part of Capital Region Water's ongoing efforts to be proactive and ensure reliable service, Capital Region Water temporarily pumped and treated water from the Susquehanna River for 10 days in November 2019 to ensure its reliability during a potential emergency.